 By Tammy Sons

-Here are 10 easy steps to building your birdfeeder for free:
+Here are ten easy steps to building your birdfeeder for free:

-Lay out the wood and cut it to the shape you want. (remember to always measure twice and cut once)
+Lay out the wood and cut it into the shape you want. (always remember to measure twice and cut once)

 Make the top of the feeder.

 Make a hole in the top of the feeder for the hanging wire.

 Assemble the parts using a hammer, small tacks, and wood glue.

 Make a hook to hang it with